jldimond/Coral-CpG-ratio-MS/results.md

 _**Annotation**_

-For *P. damicornis* and *S. pistillata*, 2892 and 138 putative *Symbiodinium* sequences were removed from the transcriptomes, respectively.
-Queries of the coral transcriptomes against the UniProt/Swiss-Prot database resulted in annotation of 26% to 47% of the contigs in each transcriptome (Table 3).
-Subsequent annotation with GOslim biological processes terms further reduced the numbers of annotated contigs.
-However, many contigs fell into more than one GOslim category, resulting in multiple annotations for some contigs.
+For *P. damicornis* and *S. pistillata* transcriptomes, 2892 and 138 putative *Symbiodinium* sequences were removed from the transcriptomes, respectively.
+Comparisons of the six coral transcriptomes to the UniProt/Swiss-Prot database resulted in annotation of 26% to 47% of the contigs in each transcriptome (Table 3).
+REFERENCE NOTEBOOKS

 Table 3.
 Transcriptome annotation results.